Active Child: Tours

 Around 2010, Grossi embarked on his first support tour with White Rabbits playing shows throughout the UK and Europe.
 In 2011 Grossi announced he would be undertaking another American tour in November with M83.
-He announced tour dates to support U.K. electronic musician James Blake; in May 2011, the tour included a stop at Chicago's Lincoln Hall and New York's Bowery Ballroom.
+He announced tour dates to support the British electronic musician James Blake; in May 2011, the tour included a stop at Chicago's Lincoln Hall and New York's Bowery Ballroom.
 The Los Angeles Times described his live performance as "one of the most original and ambitious sounds in Los Angeles".
-In February 2012, he announced a headline spring tour where after jaunting across the UK and Europe in February and March, Grossi landed stateside for a series of shows running from April 27 in Pomona, CA to May 22 in Salt Lake City, UT.
+In February 2012, he announced a headline spring tour where after jaunting across the UK and Europe in February and March, Grossi landed stateside for a series of shows running from April 27 in Pomona, California, to May 22 in Salt Lake City, Utah.
 Grossi was supported for the U.S. leg by alt-singer Balam Acab.
-In May 2015, he again toured United States, at Lighting in a Bottle Festival opening at Bradley, CA, the tour was completed in nearly two months at The Cathedral Sanctuary at Immanuel Presbyterian in Los Angeles, CA.
+In May 2015, he again toured United States, at Lighting in a Bottle Festival opening at Bradley, California, the tour was completed in nearly two months at The Cathedral Sanctuary at Immanuel Presbyterian in Los Angeles.